mjdiaz/userinterface.js/README.md

 One of your model has no ``properties`` key.
 If your intent was to use the ``callback`` key then you must provide a ``data`` key in the arguments when calling ``runModel``.

-[Open an issue](https://github.com/thoughtsunificator/userinterface.js/issues) if your issue is not listed above.
+[Open an issue](https://github.com/thoughtsunificator/userinterface.js/issues) if you think your issue is not listed above.

 ## Using the Collection